Australian consumers only : USA & World enquires & information visit spicoatings.com - Authorised Australian & New Zealand Distributor

 ASHRAE 90.1 Code Compliance

-Take a look at what ASHRAE says about fiberglass and how it performs when placed in steel structures.
-Whether it is steel stud walls or full steel wall with all the connections, joints, and support beams, the benefits of fiberglass are dramatically reduced by engineering standards because it cannot effectively block the lost or gain of heat.
+Take a look at what ASHRAE says about fibreglass insulation and how it performs when placed in steel structures.
+Whether it is steel stud walls or full steel wall with all the connections, joints, and support beams, the benefits of fibreglass are dramatically reduced by engineering standards because it cannot effectively block the lost or gain of heat.

 Testing required to prove the R value: